-ITU-T Recommendation H.225.0 was revised by ITU-T Study Group 16 (1997-2000) and was approved under the WTSC Resolution No. 1 procedure on the 6th of February 1998.
+ITU-T Recommendation H.225.0 was revised by ITU-T Study Group 16 (1997-2000) and was approved under the WTSC Resolution No. 1 procedure on 30 September 1999.

 FOREWORD

 ITU (International Telecommunication Union) is the United Nations Specialized Agency in the field of telecommunications.
 The ITU Telecommunication Standardization Sector (ITU-T) is a permanent organ of the ITU.
 The ITU-T is responsible for studying technical, operating and tariff questions and issuing Recommendations on them with a view to standardizing telecommunications on a worldwide basis.